 Online learning has grown in popularity, so you can find an e-course for just about any topic you can think up.

 Pro Tip: Check with your HR department to ask about tuition reimbursement and training stipends.
-You might be able to level up your skills on your employer.
+You might be able to level up your skills with your employer.

 Article written by guest contributor, Jessica Strull, a freelance writer who works with leaders looking to drive employee engagement and increase customer satisfaction.
 Jessica holds a bachelor’s degree in Human Resource Management.
 When she’s not writing you can find her binging bad movies, reading great books, or hanging out at Walt Disney World.
-Find Jessica on jessicastrullwrites.com or LinkedIn.
+Find Jessica on jessicastrullwrites.com.